Key Takeaways

 Refinancing during financial hardship might feel overwhelming, but you have more options than you think.
 While true no-income verification loans are no longer available, some lenders offer specialized refinancing solutions for borrowers with non-traditional income sources.

-Read on to learn about to learn about alternatives to no-doc refinances, like streamline refinancing, bank statement loans, and asset depletion loans.
+Read on to learn about to learn about alternatives to no-doc refinances, like streamline refinancing, bank statement loans, and asset depletion loans

-- What is a no income verification refinance?
+- What is a no-income verification refinance?

-- Types of no-income loans
+- Types of no-income verification loans

 What is a no-income verification refinance?